Skip to main content

 Guidelines for all Projects:

-• While the 50001 Ready Navigator is free for anyone to use, DOE 50001 Ready recognition is available only to sites physically located within the United States.
+• While the 50001 Ready Navigator (“Navigator") is free for anyone to use, DOE 50001 Ready recognition is available only to sites physically located within the United States.

-• Only energy sources that constitute 5% or more of total site wide energy consumption need to be reported.
+• Only energy sources that constitute 5% or more of total site-wide energy consumption need to be reported.

 • DOE 50001 Ready recognition is valid for one year.
 To maintain recognition status, sites should plan to re-attest on an annual basis.